An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: Experimental Results

 \subsubsection{Full frames VS. Face regions}

 We compare the results achieved by feeding aligned face regions and full frames (containing both the face and backgrounds) to standard visual deep learning models in Fig. \ref{fig:UDIVA_face_frame} and Fig. \ref{fig:Chalearn_face_frame}, where the standard visual deep learning models generally provide more reliable self-reported and apparent personality predictions by using face regions, despite the fact that neither full frames nor face regions provide reliable self-reported personality predictions.
 In contrast, apparent personality predictions generated by all visual models using both face regions and full frames have CCC $ > 0.37$ on average with the ground-truth, where face region-based predictions still have $1.62\%$ CCC advantage over full frame-based predictions.
 However, it can be seen that using face regions and full frames does not cause a large difference for most models, where only HRNet is sensitive to this variable on both tasks.
 These results suggest that although some previous studies claimed that backgrounds and spatial contextual information can provide informative cues for personality recognition, they may also contain personality-unrelated noise that can negatively impact the personality recognition.
-In short, the results achieved by the benchmarked standard visual deep learning models show that the personality-related cues contained in background and spatial contextual information can not always compensate their negative impact for personality recognition.
+This indicates that personality-related cues contained in background and spatial contextual information can not always compensate their negative impact for personality recognition.
+Interestingly, some of the benchmarked models (e.g., 3DResNet) achieved better performances with the full frame setting.
+As shown in Fig. \ref{fig:UDIVA_face_frame} and Fig. \ref{fig:Chalearn_face_frame}, we hypothesise that the ability of 3DResNet to extract personality-related cues from facial behaviours may be limited, as evidenced by the relatively poor performance of its face-based system compared to other face-based systems (i.e., other benchmarked models).
+In contrast, the full frame-based system of 3DResNet yielded the second best results among all full frame-based systems, indicating its potential to capture valuable personality-related cues from head/body movements (as the head/body movements are contained in full frame sequences) or even contextual factors such as the background setting (e.g., office, bedroom) contained in the full frames.